pfesenmeier/pfesenmeier.github.io/content/nice-things-about-rust/index.md

         )
 }
 ```

-Where can you find all this information about traits about the standard library and other libraries?
-This is all readily accessible thanks to Rust's great story around...
+Where can you find all this information about traits about the standard library
+and other libraries?
+This is all readily accessible thanks to Rust's great story
+around...

-## Documentation
+## 6. Documentation

 It's not the most beloved feature.
-It's actually been smeared by the Xtreme Programming Book.
+Documentation actually been smeared by the Xtreme
+Programming Book.
 But Rust does a lot to remove the traditional pain points.

-First, any Rust project can make documentation by running
-`cargo doc --open`
+First, any Rust project can make documentation by running `cargo doc --open`

-At a mininum, the documentation will have all the function signatures of the public functions, traits, and structs of your modules.
-It will also have easy links to documntation to all your dependencies.
-But it will also put any doc-comments (comments with `///` or `//!`) in there.
-You can even put code snippets.
-Those code snippets can even automatically be run when you run `cargo test`!
+At a mininum, the documentation will have all the function signatures of the
+public functions, traits, and structs of your modules.
+It will also have easy
+links to documntation to all your dependencies.
+But it will also put any
+doc-comments (comments with `///` or `//!`) in there.
+You can even put code
+snippets.
+Those code snippets can even automatically be run when you run
+`cargo test`!

-All libraries hosted on crates.io automatically have their documentation hosted on docs.rs.
+All libraries hosted on crates.io automatically have their documentation hosted

-## Ecosystem

-Finally, Rust already has some create libraries to use:
-extra iterator methods: itertools
-custom cargo commands: i.e., cargo-edit
-parser generators: peg, nom

-## Learning Materials

-- The Rust Book
-- The Embedded Discovery Book
-- Programming Rust
-- Rust for Rustaceans + Jon Gjengset's YouTube streams
+on docs.rs.

-# Conclusion
+## Conclusion

-Rust's learning curve is indeed steep, but rest assured that once summitted, there are a ton of slick syntax that you've enjoyed from other languages, plus some new ones thrown in too.
+Rust's learning curve is indeed steep, but rest assured that once summitted,
+there are a ton of slick syntax that you've enjoyed from other languages, plus
+some new ones thrown in too.